The name of the Society shall be the Bristol and Avon Family History Society.

 6. MANAGEMENT OF THE SOCIETY

-(a) The Society shall be administered by an Executive Committee which shall consist of a Chairman, Secretary, Treasurer, Journal Editor and not more than eight other members plus one Representative from each sub-Group approved by the Society, the latter having full committee members’ rights and having been elected by the appropriate sub-Group at its own AGM.
+(a) The Society shall be administered by an Executive Committee which shall consist of a Chairman, Vice-Chairman, Secretary, Treasurer and not more than eight other members plus one Representative from each sub-Group approved by the Society, the latter having full committee members’ rights and having been elected by the appropriate sub-Group at its own AGM.
 All these people must be paid-up members of the Society.

-(b) The Chairman, Secretary, Treasurer and Journal Editor shall be deemed to be the Society’s Officers.
+(b) The Chairman, Vice-Chairman, Secretary and Treasurer shall be deemed to be the Society’s Officers.
 These four Officers together with the other elected Members of the Executive Committee shall be the Society’s Trustees who shall hold any property or assets owned by it or held or to be held in trust for the Society.
 No member shall hold more than one Officer position at any one time.

 (c) The members of the Executive Committee shall be elected annually by the membership and their terms of office shall commence with the declaration of the election results at the Annual General Meeting.
 Nominations should be submitted in writing to the Society’s Secretary not less than 14 days before the day on which the Annual General Meeting is to take place.
 A secret ballot shall be held if the number of nominations exceeds the number of vacancies.
 Resignation from the Executive Committee between Annual General Meetings shall be in writing to the Society’s Secretary.

 (d) The Executive Committee shall meet not less than six times in a calendar year.
 The quorum for a Committee meeting shall be six, which must include at least two Officers.
 A simple majority shall suffice to pass any motion.
 In the event of an equal number of votes being cast for and against a motion, the Chairman shall have a second or casting vote.
 Committee members are expected to attend at least six meetings in the year.